Working at the University of Auckland

 Consistent rankings

-The University was ranked in the top 50 for 8 subjects in the QS World University Rankings by Subject 2023 and is consistently in the top 100 universities (#68 QS World University Rankings 2023).
-We have retained our top ten ranking in the world for impact as measured by contribution to the United Nation’s Sustainable Development Goals for four years.
+The University was ranked with five subjects in the Top 50 and an impressive 27 subjects in the Top 100 in the QS World University Rankings by Subject 2025 and is consistently in the top 100 universities (#65 QS World University Rankings 2025).
+We have retained our top ranking in the world for impact as measured by contribution to the United Nation’s Sustainable Development Goals for four years.

 Outstanding contributions